NEIAAC/.github/README.md

 # How we work 💼🔌

-The following is a brief explanation on how we expect our internal repositories to be setup.
-We have a ruleset and a couple of workflows that are planned to be used across the entire organization.
+The following is a brief explanation on how we expect our work here to be setup and organized.
+We have settings, a ruleset and a couple of workflows that should be used across the entire organization.

+## Repositories 📦

+Internal repositories are expected to have a list of settings configured and follow consistent naming conventions.

+In the repository home page:

+- Name should be in kebab-case.
+- Description should start capitalized and end with a period.
+- The deployments section, packages section and any other section that is not being used should be disabled in the settings _(cog icon)_ next to the description.

+In the `Settings -> General` section:

+- The default branch should always be named `main`, this aligns with GitHub standards so usually there is no need to change it manually.
+- The sponsorships tab should **_always_** be disabled, we do not accept donations here.
+- Wikis, Discussions, Projects and other tabs should be disabled, if they are not being used in the repository.
+- Pull requests should **only** allow squash merging, with the default commit message being the PR title and description.
+The default message is also expected to be accepted without any changes, the reason for this will be explained further down in this document.
+- Branches should always show the suggestion to update if they are behind their base branch.
+- Head branches should be configured to always get automatically deleted after a pull requested from them has been merged.

 ## Rulesets 🔒